sriramkandukuri/automux/README.md

 ### automux_exec_expect_prompt_out

 execute given commands on selected pane using automux_on and checks for prompt Also dumps output to current pane

 > Params
+> - Command(s) to execute seperated as strings refer test.sh

+### automux_exec_expect_substr

+execute given commands on selected pane using automux_on and checks for given string is present in lastline of output

+> Params
+> - Command(s) to execute seperated as strings refer test.sh

+### automux_exec_expect_substr_out

+execute given commands on selected pane using automux_on and checks for given string is present in lastline of output
+Also dumps output to current pane

+> Params
+> - Command(s) to execute seperated as strings refer test.sh

+### automux_exec_findstr

+execute given commands on selected pane using automux_on and checks for given string is present in lastline of output

+> Params
+> - Command(s) to execute seperated as strings refer test.sh

+### automux_exec_findstr_out

+execute given commands on selected pane using automux_on and checks for given string is present in lastline of output
+Also dumps output to current pane

+> Params